ggfalloon/Portfolio/README.md

 # Portfolio

 ## CSS & Bootstrap Responsive Portfolio
 Utilizing the Boostrap CSS Framework, I've created a mobile responsive portfolio.
-The portfolio provides the user a way to learn more about me, the coding languages in my skillset, discover the projects I've worked on and provide a way to connect with me.
+The portfolio provides the user a way to learn more about me, the coding languages in my skill set, discover the projects I've worked on and provide a way to connect with me.

 ## Usage